[?] Subscribe To This Site

 Hi Joan, You did nothing wrong, the sides of the cakes do bake up quicker than the center of the cake.
 You could try using a heating core which goes into the center of your cake.
 The core heats up so that your cake will bake up better in the center.

 You can find them online at Candyland Crafts.
+Go to my supplies page to link to my affiliate.

 Even without a baking core you should be fine.
 I do not use them, but some people swear by them.
 Just keep a close watch on the cakes as they are baking and make notes as to timing and how much you fill the pans etc.